mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-EastUS/README.md

 This Azure Terraform template creates in Azure a VPN Gateway, the connectivity hub vnet and a local network gateway connection for Site-to-Site using BGP

+While this creates a single VNET, it can serve as a connectivity hub for the following:
+- Part of a hub and spoke model between vnets - yes the VPN GW can serve as an hub router if needed, but there are other choices as well
+- Connectivity to offsite via a VPN connection for Site-to-Site or Point-to-Site
+- To increase the security and make this a "Secure Hub" an Azure FW or third party NVA can be added
+- This is a simple example, refer to Azure's Enterprise Scale Landing Zone for a better enterprise scale implementation with recommended best practices aadditional features in a production environment

 It has the following variables defined in the file variables.rf
 - Resource Group Name
 - Resource Region Location